 With all that said, you still need to feed your muscle to grant repair and growth in the post-exercise period.
 And you need to do that without inhibiting the fat-burning process.

 Therefore, you should use quality whey protein with no sugar added.
 This is your best bet.
 Quality whey protein not only nourishes your muscle with essential amino acids and bioactive immune-boosting nutrients, but it also promotes insulin sensitivity via peptides such as CCK and GLP-1.
 Importantly, insulin sensitivity is necessary for both muscle growth and fat burning.

 CW: So what’s the best approach to post-workout nutrition?

 Ori: If your goal is to burn fat and build muscle, you must take advantage of the post-exercise window of opportunity.
 Avoid feeding for 30-60 minutes after training, and then have 40-60 grams of whey protein with no sugar added for recovery.
-Three scoops of Warrior Whey is ideal at this time.
+Three scoops of grass-fed whey is ideal at this time.
 To further enhance muscle build up, have a second recovery meal – same amount of whey protein – about 60 minutes later.

 CW: What if a guy isn’t interested in burning fat?
 Can he have carbs in the post-workout window?

 Ori: Yes, but carbs should only come in the second post-workout feeding.
 And this is only applicable when you’ve trained hard for more than two hours, such as long, intense sparring session or other very high endurance activities.
 The first feeding should be immediately after exercise from 40-60 grams of quality whey.
 This is for people who aren’t worried about burning fat – they need to feed their muscle with fast assimilating proteins to stop the catabolic process and promote recovery.